-- 1. To promote positive changes and to equip students with skills to empower them to make positive lifestyle choices. - 2.
+- 1. Promote positive changes and be equipped with skills to make positive lifestyle choices. - 2.
 Instill confidence and coping skills for stress and strains of modern life. - 3.
 Acquire social sensitivity and secular outlook

 Unit 1: Definition and Nature of Ethics- Its relation to Religion, Politics, Business, Legal, Medical and Environment.
 Need and Importance of Professional Ethics - Goals - Ethical Values in various Professions.